Betts hits 2 HRs, Kershaw beats Yankees for 1st time in Dodgers' 8-4 win

 Max Muncy added a two-run homer in the first, while J.D.
 Martinez homered and singled to extend his hitting streak to 16 games for the Dodgers.
 Betts hit his second homer in the sixth, and his eighth-inning single provided one last chance for Freddie Freeman to extend his 20-game hit streak — but the NL’s Player of the Month for May hit a 99-mph lineout to shortstop and finished 0 for 5.

-Severino needed 34 pitches to get out of the first inning while allowing eight batted balls faster than 94 mph.
-His fastball averaged just 95 mph, down significantly from his season average.
+Severino (0-1) needed 34 pitches to get out of the first inning while allowing eight batted balls faster than 94 mph.
+He recovered and got through four innings, but his fastball averaged just 95 mph, down significantly from his season average.

-Betts kicked off the night with a homer into the bullpen on Severino’s second pitch, hitting a leadoff homer in his second straight game.
-The blast was Betts’ 41st career leadoff homer, his 21st since joining the Dodgers and his fifth of the season, following his game-opening shot against Washington on Wednesday.

-Martinez’s homer in the third was his eighth in 12 games, improving the NL’s best slugging percentage.
+“Just some leaking over the heart of the plate,” manager Aaron Boone said.
+“They had some hard contact in that inning, but just some fastballs that leaked back over a little bit, and Muncy put a good swing on a changeup away.
+He settled in to give us something there, which is good, but obviously a tough one in the first.”

 UNFAMILIAR PLACE